New York art exhibitions to see in August

 (Image credit: Courtesy of the artist and gallery)

 Georgia-born artist Amy Sherald crafts an intricate narrative of American life through a series of portraiture of ‘everyday’ Americans going about their daily lives.
-With a focus on Black Americans at the centre, she effortlessly adds a compelling individuality and extraordinary within the mundane, as the subjects focus on their own peace and daily routine.
-Within the exhibition she couples ‘ordinary’ Americans with notable figures such as Michelle Obama, which adds to the layers of American identity.
+With a focus on Black Americans, she adds a compelling individuality, highlighting the extraordinary within the mundane, as the subjects go about their daily routine.
+Within the exhibition, she couples ‘ordinary’ Americans with notable figures such as Michelle Obama, adding to the layers of American identity.

 whitney.org